Omac092627/data-structures-and-algorithms/Code Challenges/401 Code Challenges/Find_Maximum_Binary_Tree/README.md

 ## Challenge
 <!-- Description of the challenge -->

-Can successfully
-Can successfully
-Can successfully
+Can successfully returns the max value in a binary tree If the node is null then return the minimum value
+If the rightchild is greater than result, than the result is equal to the right child

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-I took the approach of buildingn out the methods first.
-I wanted to understand the methods I am dealing with.
+I took the approach of building out the Node class first.
+I wanted to understand the properties I am dealing with.

 Next I implemented unit testing to assure the methods were concise.